 There is another chemical flea treatment that works a little different, in that it’s an insect growth regulator (IGR), not an insecticide—called Program (Lufenuron).
 Given orally once a month with food, it works by disrupting the life cycle of the flea by preventing eggs and larvae from developing into adults.
 But this too has been known to cause adverse side effects and health issues, especially when given long term.

 Today, in some regions, fleas have developed a resistance to these drugs.
-Personally, I do use Advantage but only 1-2 times a year for my cats (since we have cat kennels outside).
+Personally, I do prefer Revolution and will use Advantage but only 2-3 (for two months in a row) times a year for my cats (since we have cat kennels outside).
 I work to keep my house super clean year-round, vacuum religiously, regularly wash all bedding, feed them premium quality wet and dry food, and use a flea comb regularly.
 So far, this has worked for years—and no fleas.
 I am personally very concerned and cautious about using Advantage or Frontline or any chemical flea treatment, as they are insecticides that use harmful chemicals, so I use them only minimally, knowing the severe and serious health risks associated with their use.

 Don’t count on the manufacturer’s label to warn you either, they don’t—and won’t.
 As with many manufactured food and drug products in the U.S. today, there is very little government regulation for these flea products and the related health consequences to pets—so it’s up to you, your pet’s guardian, to exercise caution when buying and using these products.